 Lightly Sweet Dessert Wine

-The ultimate dessert wine for fruit-based and vanilla-driven desserts.
+Lightly sweet dessert wines are the ultimate dessert wine for fruit-based and vanilla-driven desserts.
 These wines are generally refreshingly sweet and perfect for a hot day.
 When it comes to food, these wines are well matched to spicy foods like Indian and Asian cuisine.
 Some of the lightly sweet wines on the market today include Gewürztraminer, Riesling and Chenin Blanc.
-These wines are usually best served cold and are meant to be enjoyed at their freshest, although some examples, such as Riesling, age well.
+These wines are usually best served cold and should be enjoyed at their freshest, although some, such as Riesling, age well.

 Richly Sweet Dessert Wine